Team Homer: Plot

 Homer and his teammates — Moe, Apu and Otto — are unable to afford the $500 fee to join a bowling league.
 Homer asks his boss to sponsor the team while he happens to be anesthetized, so Mr. Burns unwittingly signs a check.
 The newly named Pin Pals enter a bowling competition.
 They beat three teams and move to second place in their league.
 After recovering from his ether-induced stupor, Burns discovers he wrote a check to Homer and insists on joining the Pin Pals, replacing Otto.
 Homer and the team fear they will lose the championship, since Burns can barely bowl due to his frail physique.

 Burns gives the Pin Pals new bowling shirts before the championship game.
 Two pins away from victory, Burns takes his turn on the lane.
 When Otto tips over a claw arcade machine by accident, the vibrations knock down the pins and the Pin Pals win.
 As the team celebrates, Burns takes the trophy and keeps it for himself.
 Encouraged by his teammates, Homer attempts to break into Burns' mansion to recover the trophy; this ends disastrously when Burns releases the hounds and Homer is severely mauled.

 At school, Bart's Mad iron-on "Down with homework" T-shirt incites a student riot, so in order to prevent another similar incident, Principal Skinner forces students to wear uniforms, but not before explaining to Bart how that similar incident caught him and his fellow soldiers by surprise during the Vietnam War in the year 1968 first (obviously due to his knowledge about Mad magazines).
-The uniforms restore discipline but demoralizes the students and they slowly begin to lose their individual mannerisms, even blinking in unison, much to the pleasure and delight of Skinner.
-However, a rainstorm soaks through the uniforms, causing their grey dye to run and separate into vivid tie-dye color patterns that revive the students' spirits and disregard of Skinner's authority, forcing him to put a stop to the uniform dress code.
+The uniforms restore discipline but demoralize the students, and they slowly begin to lose their individual mannerisms, even blinking in unison, much to the delight of Skinner, who celebrates turning the kids into lifeless and depressed zombies.
+However, a rainstorm soaks through the uniforms, causing their grey dye to run and separate into vivid tie-dye color patterns that revive the students' spirits and disregard of Skinner's authority, forcing him to rescind the dress code.